SoroushGit/Tournament-Runner/README.md

 First you should put all the binaries in `Bins` directory.
 All binaries must contain `localStartAll` and `start` script.

-To run a tournament, put list of the games in `Games.txt` and then, execute `Run.sh` with
+To run a tournament, put the list of the games in `Games.txt` and then, execute `Run.sh` with
 ```
 ./Run.sh
 ```
 After the games are finished, you can see logs (.rcg and .rcl) files compressed to .tar.gz in Logs directory.

-Also you can see Holes and Clashes in the terminal when the games are finished.
+Also you can see Holes and Clashes in the terminal when the games are done.

 -------------------------------------------